ChristopherA/prepare-osx-for-webdev/README.md

 If you want to use the suggested _Solarized Dark_ theme for the Terminal app you'll need to change the defaults in Preferences `command + ,`.
 Under the _Profiles_ tab, select `solarized-dark` and press the 'Default' button.

-If this script has not been run on a fresh install of Mac OS X 10.10 "Yosemite", after this script is complete you'll need to look for any warnings in the Terminal output, in particular from the `brew doctor` command.
+If this script has not been run on a fresh install of macOS "Sierra" 10.12, after this script is complete you'll need to look for any warnings in the Terminal output, in particular from the `brew doctor` command.
 If there were any errors, `brew doctor` will tell you how to fix them.
 If what it suggests to fix the problem doesn't work, I find that almost every problem that has come up is a question on the website [StackOverflow](http://stackoverflow.com/) so search for your solution there.

 It is safe to run `brew doctor` or run this entire script multiple times.

 If you have an existing `~/.bash_profile` you will need to manually edit this files to set environment variables as per:

 > https://github.com/ChristopherA/prepare-osx-for-webdev/blob/master/bash_profile.local

 What It Does
 ------------